Modern Basement Drop Ceiling Tile Idea

 Different Styles

-There are also a lot of different types of ceiling tiles.
-We recently have even seen some stores and restaurants using a more distressed farmhouse tile to complete their industrial look.
+There are also different and unique styles for your ceiling tiles.
+Recently we have seen some stores and restaurants using a distressed farmhouse or old tin roof tile to complete their industrial look.

 When I searched for products that I thought would help me easily redo our basement, I came across several different vinyl drop ceiling panel ideas.
 After my research, I decided to give the Ceilume tiles a try.

-We did this DIY project over 7 years ago.
+We did this DIY project over seven years ago.
 We have not had to replace a single tile (except the one I cut improperly to begin with).
-Our ceiling does not sag and the tiles are still a bright white color.
+Our ceiling does not sag, and the tiles are still bright white.

 Related DIYS